Svalbard Reindeer in Norway: Facts and Potential Problems

 Santa Claus and Female Svalbard Reindeer

-Male Svalbard reindeer begin the development of their antlers in April and drop them in November and occasionally in early December.
+Male Svalbard reindeer begin the development of their antlers in April and drop them in November or occasionally in early December before Christmas arrives.
 Females form their new antlers in June and generally keep them until the next June.
-Therefore it's highly likely that all of Santa's reindeer are female.
+Therefore it's highly likely that Santa's reindeer are female, since all of the animals pulling his sleigh bear antlers.

 When, what to my wondering eyes should appear,